 No mortgage insurance premium is one of the most overlooked VA loan benefits.
 VA borrowers can save thousands of dollars per year by not having to pay MIP.

 There is no minimum credit score requirement for the Veteran’s Administration to guarantee a home loan.
 Lenders set their own credit requirements, so the minimum score you need to qualify will depend on the lender.

-While many VA lenders require a minimum credit rating of 620, there are lenders across the country that can work with credit scores as low as 500.
+While many VA lenders require a minimum credit rating of 580 to 620, there are lenders across the country that can work with credit scores as low as 500.